C0rupted/Vitrix/docs/building.md

 Building will allow you create portable binaries for your operating system, essentially apps that don't require python installed to run.
 Building Vitrix is really easy, as there is a script to automate all of it!

-### NOTE: At the moment, only Linux is supported.
-Windows and MacOS support will be coming soon.
+### NOTE: At the moment, only Linux is supported and Windows is BETA, so don't expect the best results from it.
+MacOS support is coming soon.

 First, make sure your terminal has the vitrix folder selected as the main working folder, then just execute the ```build.py``` script:
 ```